 Ahuja, Ram (1997): Society in India: Concept, Theories and Recent Trends, Jaipur: Rawat Publication.
 Beteille, Andre (1992): Backward Classes in Contemporary India, New Delhi: OUP.
-Dube, S.C.(1991): Indian Society, New Delhi : National Book Trust.
+Dube, S.C.(1991): Indian Society, New Delhi: National Book Trust.
 Ghurye, G.S.
 (1968): Social Tension, Bombay: Popular Prakashan.
 Karve, Iravati (1961): Hindu Society: An Interpretation, Pune: Daccan College.
 Mandelbaum, D.G.
 (1970): Society in India, Bombay: Popular Prakashan.
 Sharma K.L.(ed.)
 (1994): Caste and Class, Jaipur, Rawat Publication.
-Srinivas, M.N.(1980): India's : Social Structure, New Delhi : Hindustan Publication.
+Srinivas, M.N.(1980): India's: Social Structure, New Delhi: Hindustan Publication.
 Srinivas, M.N.(1985): Social Change in Modern India, New Delhi : Orient Longman.
 India: 2010 Govt. of India, New Delhi, Govt. of India publication division.
-B.A. - 4th Semester Social Problems in India (Optional-II) Maximum Marks - 100 Theory - 80 Internal Assessment - 20 Time - 3 hours Note for paper setter :

-The question paper will consist of four sections containing eight questions with internal choice from each unit i.e. two questions from each unit.
-The candidate will be required to answer five questions in all.
-Four questions will have to be attempted from four units and the fifth question which is compulsory shall be in the short answer type question covering the entire syllabus.
-All the questions shall carry equal marks i.e. 16 each from the units and 5th compulsory question shall be divided in to eight short answer question of 2 marks each i.e. 8x2=16 thus making it the total weightage to 80 marks.
+B.A. - 4th Semester Social Problems in India (Optional-II) $\begin{array}{c} \text{Maximum Marks} - 100 \\ \text{Theory} - 90 \\ \text{Internal Assessment} - 10 \\ \text{Time} - 3 \text{ hours} \end{array}$ Note: The Paper setter shall set 8 questions from all the four units with internal choice.
+However, one compulsory question of short answer type (to be answered in 20 - 30 words) and it will cover all the units.
+It will consist of nine sub-questions of two marks each.
+The students will be required to attempt five questions in all.
+All questions will consist of 18 marks each.
 UNIT - I Social Problem: Concepts, Meaning and Importance, Deviance and Social Disorganization UNIT - II Structural Issues: Inequality of Caste, Class and Gender; Problems of Minorities.
 UNIT - III Problem and Issues: Female Foeticide, Dowry, Domestic Violence, Problems of Aged and Divorce UNIT - IV Social Disorganization: Crime and Juvenile Delinquency, Corruption, Drug Addiction, Suicide, Prostitution and AIDS Readings:

 Ahuja, Ram (2000): Social Problems in India, New Delhi: Rawat Publications.
 Beteille, Andre (1992): Backward Classes in Contemporary India, New Delhi: OUP Beteille, Andre (1974): Social Inequality, New Delhi: OUP Bereman, G.D.
 (1979): Caste and Other Inequalities: Essay in Inequality, Meerut: Folklore Institute.
 Dube, Leela (1997): Women and Kinship, Comparative Perspectives on Gender in South and Southeast Asia, New Delhi: Sage Publication.
 Desai, Neera & Usha Thakkar (2007): Women in Indian Society, National Book Trust, India.
 Gadgil, Madhav and Ramchandra Guha (1996): Ecology and Equality: The use and Abuse of Nature in Contemporary India, New Delhi: OUP.
 Gill, S.S.
 (1998): The Pathology of Corruption, New Delhi: Harper Collin Publishers.
 Satya Murty, T.V.
 (1996): Region, Religion, Caste, Gender and Culture in Contemporary India, New Delhi: OUP.
-B.A. - 4th Semester Social Change and Development (Optional-III) Maximum Marks - 100 Theory - 80 Internal Assessment - 20 Time - 3 hours Note for paper setter :
+B.A. - 4th Semester Social Change and Development (Optional-III) Maximum Marks - 100 Theory - 90 Internal Assessment - 10 Time - 3 hours Note: The Paper setter shall set 8 questions from all the four units with internal choice.
+However, one compulsory question of short answer type (to be answered in 20 - 30 words) and it will cover all the units.
+It will consist of nine sub-questions of two marks each.
+The students will be required to attempt five questions in all.
+All questions will consist of 18 marks each.
+Unit - 1 Social Change: Concept, Forms and Factors.